mff-uk/dataspecer/applications/conceptual-model-editor/documentation/architecture.md

 # Architecture
-The Conceptual-Model-Editor (CME) consists of several main components:
+The Conceptual-Model-Editor (CME) consists of several main components.

 *DataSpecer binding* is an interface and a communication layer with DataSpecer service.